Clickadelic/wordcount-stats/README.md

-# Gutenberg Roadtrip
+# Wordcount
-A roadtrip to explore the Gutenberg-Project
+A plugin to show some neat statistics like wordcount, charactercount and estimated reading time.